carlosricov/Portfolio/README.md

 # Portfolio
 My past projects:
-GenericBST- BST with generics
+| BST with Generics- Binary Search Tree with generics compatability.
-SkipList - Probabilistic data structure with an O(logn) search and insertion RunLikeHell - dynamic programming in Java
+| SkipList - Probabilistic data structure (SkipList) with an O(logn) search and insertion.
+| NonConsecutiveSum - dynamic programming in Java.